Harlem River Greenway (Bronx)

 Harlem River Greenway (Bronx) Online Public Workshops

-NYC DOT is initiating a planning process to develop a 7-mile Harlem River Greenway in The Bronx, creating a continuous walking and cycling connection between Van Cortland Park and Randall’s Island.
-The implementation plan will aim to better connect Bronxites to their waterfront and provide a critical north-south bike commuting corridor.
-Bronxites will help shape the plan through a community-based process, which began with three online public workshops in April 2023.
+In 2023, NYC DOT initiated a planning process to develop a 7-mile Harlem River Greenway in The Bronx, creating a continuous walking and cycling connection between Van Cortland Park and Randall’s Island.
+The implementation plan aims to better connect Bronxites to their waterfront and provide a critical north-south bike commuting corridor.
+Bronxites helped shape the plan through a community-based process, which began with three online public workshops in April 2023.

 View the presentation from the April 18 Workshop.